 January is generally the time that we conduct a quick "stock take" on the year just completed and then cast our eyes forward on the year ahead.

 This comes in many forms and processes, with equally mixed results.
-Rather than send this newsletter out too early in January, I thought I would leave it until some of you may have reached the point of discarding those traditional New Year's Resolutions, as 2019 gathers pace - "are we half way through February already?"
+Rather than send this newsletter out too early in January, I thought I would leave it until some of you may have reached the point of discarding those traditional New Year's Resolutions, as 2023 gathers pace - "are we through January already?"

 I have listed below the steps I follow in setting my goals for the year and the strategy I use to make the outcome a little more predictable.
 You may find this of interest.